Sounds like: (eyn) kheh-ker

 Solomon left all the utensils unweighed, because they were too many; the weight of the bronze could not be ascertained [not be examined/evaluated: lo ne-kh’qar].

 This idea of weighing and measuring helps identify the meaning of this word.
-It is examining and evaluating something.
+It means to examine and evaluate something.

 Solomon was particularly interested in God’s words of truth.
 The book of Ecclesiastes was most likely penned by King Solomon.
 Ecclesiastes is the Greek form of the Hebrew word Qohelet, which is the Hebrew name of the book.
 The writing begins with these words, identifying the writer: The words of the Preacher [Qohelet], the son of David, king in Jerusalem (Ecclesiastes 1:1).